 Cost of vaccinations or other medical expenses related to the trip.
 Please note – vaccines can be expensive.
 To understand costs, consult your doctor or your local Passport Health.

-Please note cost of a telephone SIM card, transportation to and from your home airport, food during free time (outside of group meals), souvenirs you choose to purchase, and any post-trip excursions or other add-ons are at your own expense.
+Please note: Cost of a telephone SIM card, food during free time (outside of group meals), souvenirs you choose to purchase, and any post-trip excursions or other add-ons are at your own expense.

 OLAM does not want financial constraints to be the limiting factor of anyone’s participation in the Study Trip.
 Please contact us if you would like to discuss your financial situation further.